donahut/simple-parser/README.md

 java -jar simple-parser-0.1.0-standalone.jar [args]

-arg1 - Sentence
+#### arg1 - Sentence

   Choose which sentence to parse.
 Options below:

   1 - "the dog bit John"

   2 - "Andie saw Steve"

   3 - "the doctor sent for the patient arrived"

-arg2 - Vision
+#### arg2 - Vision

   Choose whether the "vision system" constrains the parse.
 This only works for sentence 2.
 In the example case, an actual "saw" has been identified in vision, and thus constrains the lexicon to remove the verb possibility for "saw."
 You will see no effect from turning on vision for sentences 1 and 3.

 0 - Off
 1 - On

-Example Calls:
+#### Examples:

 java -jar simple-parser-1.0-standalone.jar 1 0

 java -jar simple-parser-1.0-standalone.jar 2 1

-Notes:
+#### Notes:

 What is printed is the entire workspace after each shift and reduce cycle.
 For sentence 3, it is virtually impossible to follow what is